345th Bombardment Wing: World War II

-Activated on 11 November 1942, at Columbia Army Air Base, South Carolina, by Third Air Force order No. 275.
-Four squadrons designated 498, 499, 500, 501 were assigned to it.
+The group was activated on 11 November 1942, at Columbia Army Air Base, South Carolina, by Third Air Force order No. 275.
+The 498th, 499th, 500th, and 501st Bombardment Squadrons were assigned to it.
 The 345th started with 40 officers and 350 enlisted men, commanded by then Col. Jarred V. Crabb.
 Full strength, the 345th would contain 250 officers and 1250 enlisted men.
-At Columbia and other training bases, the group trained for overseas duty with B-25 Mitchell medium bombers.
+At Columbia and other training bases, the group trained for overseas duty with North American B-25 Mitchell medium bombers.

 Moved to New Guinea, via Australia, April–June 1943, and assigned to Fifth Air Force.
 Entered combat on 30 June 1943.
 Operations until July 1944 included bombing and strafing Japanese airfields and installations in New Guinea and the Bismarck Archipelago; attacking shipping in the McCluer Gulf, Ceram Sea, and Bismarck Sea; supporting ground forces in the Admiralties; dropping supplies to ground troops; and flying courier and reconnaissance missions in the area.
 Received a Distinguished Unit Citation for a series of attacks against flak positions, shore installations, and barracks at Rabaul, New Britain, on 2 November 1943.
 Operated from Biak, July–November 1944, striking airfields and shipping in the southern Philippines and the Celebes.
 In November 1944 moved to the Philippines where targets included Japanese airfields and communications on Luzon, industries and communications on Formosa, and shipping along the China coast.
 After moving to Ie Shima in July 1945, flew some missions over Kyushu and the Sea of Japan.
 Selected to escort the Japanese surrender party from Japan to Ie Shima.
-Returned to the US in December 1945.
-Inactivated on 29 December 1945.
+It returned to the United States in December 1945 and was inactivated on 29 December 1945.